Skip to content

 Pointing the CLI at a Remote RAVEN Instance

 By default the CLI connects to localhost:11020.
-To query a remote instance:
+To query a remote instance, pass --address on each command:

 raven routes --address 192.0.2.10:11020 --posture origin-invalid